michielvha/vitepress/docs/blog/cgnat-overlay-with-eks.md

 }
 ```

-### Add subnets
+## AWS Subnet Config

-an additional subnet needs to be created for each availability zone the K8S cluster is running in.
-This subnet will be used for the CGNAT overlay network.
+You'll need to create **an additional subnet** in **each availability zone where your Kubernetes cluster is running**.
+These subnets will host the CGNAT overlay network and provide the dedicated IP space for your pods.

-There is a minimum of 2 subnets required, one for each availability zone, To bootstrap a EKS Cluster so we'll need 2 subnets.
+Since EKS requires a minimum of 2 availability zones for cluster bootstrapping, you'll need to create at least 2 CGNAT subnets - one per availability zone.

-#### Portal
+### Portal

 Select VPC -> Subnets -> Create subnet, select the new CIDR range and create 2 subnets in the same availability zone as the other subnet you will link it to.

 https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/subnet

-#### Terraform
+### Terraform

 ```hcl
 resource "aws_subnet" "in_pods_eu_west_1b" {